ricson-dev/ricson-dev/README.md

 ## I'm an Engineer, Learner, and Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Enter into an IT development Career and also to Contribute to Open Source Projects.
-- ⚡ Fun fact: I love to read manga and solving coding puzzles
+- ⚡ Fun fact: I love to read manga and solving coding puzzles.

 ### Connect with me: